On full asymptotics of analytic torsions for compact locally symmetric orbifolds: A proof of Theorem

-In this section, we give a complete proof to Theorem \ref{thm:maintheorem}, then Theorem \ref{thm:0.00001s} (and Theorem \ref{thm:1.0.1bis}) follows as a consequence.
+In this section, we complete the proof of Theorem \ref{thm:maintheorem}, then Theorem \ref{thm:0.00001s} (and Theorem \ref{thm:1.0.1bis}) follows as a consequence.
 We assume that $G$ is a connected linear real reductive Lie group with $\delta(G)=1$ and compact center, so that $U$ is a compact Lie group.